-Crystal Pancipanci - a woman with hustle.
+Crystal Pancipanci - a woman with style and hustle.

 Crystal is an inspiring example of no matter where you come from and no matter what adversities come your way staying true to your dreams and believing in yourself can lead to living your best life.